phelipetls/blog/content/posts/introduction-to-ansible/index.md

       state: present
 ```

+Things immediately clicked for me once I saw it, like, it's clear that this is
-Then things immediately clicked for me: it's using `apt` to download packages!
+using `apt` to download packages!

+Of course, at this level, how is that much better than directly running `apt
+install git tmux` in a shell script called, say, `bootstrap.sh`?
+In this
+particular example, it's not much better but it's better already, as we'll see.
+We're just getting started.

-There's a lot going on that we still have to understand, like what is `become`,
+There's still a lot going on that we have to understand, e.g. what is `become`,
-`hosts` etc. But this already shows Ansible's primary goal, which is *to leave
+and `hosts`?
+But I think the terminology already shows what is Ansible's
-a machine in a desired state after playing various tasks*.
-In this example,
+primary goal: *to leave a machine in a desired state by playing a bunch of
-that desired state is to have git and tmux installed, but that state will
+tasks*.
+In this example, the desired state is to have git and tmux installed
-likely not be that simple.
-Also, what if we're on macOS?
+(or "present"), but the desired state will likely not be that simple.
+Also,
+what if we're on macOS?
 Or Fedora?
-We would
+We won't be able to use `apt` in this case.
-have to use another package manager then.
-We'll see that Ansible makes it easy
+We'll see that Ansible makes it easy to handle this.
-to do all this.

 # Playbook